jneug/typst-mantys/docs/manual.typ

 @cmd:mantys.index-references[+]
 ```

-Referencing the builtin commands and types can be done via the @cmd:builtin and #cmd[dtype] commands.
+Referencing the builtin commands and types can be done via the @cmd:builtin and @cmd:dtype commands.
 For these cases MANTYS also provides shortcuts in the #var-("typ") dictionary.

 - #ex(`#typ.raw`)
 - #ex(`#typ.t.dict`)